hashable-io/rho/README.txt

 Licenses

-Ronin's source code is licensed under MIT and the images, text and assets are licensed under BY-NC-SA 4.0.
+Rho's and Ronin's source code is licensed under MIT and the images, text and assets are licensed under BY-NC-SA 4.0.
 View individual licenses for details.